Year 1 Phonics Screening Check Project

 We are also offering bespoke tailored consultancy, using elements of the unique teaching strategies woven into the project, for those schools unable to participate in the full project.
 To find out more, email firstname.lastname@example.org

 - pupils made on average double the usual rate of progress

-- 89 schools and 534 pupils have participated to date
+- 104 schools and over 800 children have participated to date

 - largest increase seen has been +49.3 ppts in one school with a high proportion of disadvantaged pupils